Introduction

 4. Lack of social interaction and creativity

-5. Aggressive behavior or short temper due to violent games or cartoons
+5. Aggressive behaviour or short tempers due to violent games or cartoons

 4. Chronic Diseases Associated with Excessive Screen Use